 I’m a short fiction writer and artist living in Warwickshire, UK.

-My most recent flash fictions can be seen in the 2019 National Flash Fiction Day Anthology, The Nottingham Review, Ellipsis Zine and Flash Fiction Festival Anthology: Two.
+My most recent stories can be seen in Ad Hoc Fiction’s Bath Flash Fiction Anthology: Volume Four and Flash Festival Anthology Three.
+In 2019 my work appeared in the National Flash Fiction Day Anthology, The Nottingham Review, and Ellipsis Zine.
 Other flash fictions have been published in a number of literary magazines, including Bare Fiction, Litro and The Lonely Crowd.
 One of my stories flies through the air courtesy of a Short Édition vending machine at Edmonton Aiport in Canada.
-I’ve also been published in two National Flash Fiction Day anthologies, shortlisted in TSS Publishing’s Flash 400 competition, judged by Helen Rye and Rupert Dastur, and I’ve been a winner of the Mslexia Flashcard.
+I’ve also been published in two other National Flash Fiction Day anthologies, shortlisted in TSS Publishing’s Flash 400 competition, judged by Helen Rye and Rupert Dastur, and I’ve been a winner of the Mslexia Flashcard.
 My stories range from the real to the magically real.

-I’m seeking a publisher for my novella-in-flash that was Highly Commended in Ellipsis Zine’s inaugural Flash Fiction Competition and was also longlisted in the Bath Flash Fiction Award, earlier this year.
-My work in progress includes both a collection of flash fiction and another novella-in-flash.
+I’m seeking a publisher for my novella-in-flash that was Highly Commended in Ellipsis Zine’s inaugural Flash Fiction Competition and was also longlisted in the Bath Flash Fiction Award in 2019.
+I am now working towards a collection of flash fiction.

 As an artist my work is based around on-location sketching in buildings, cafes, train stations, anywhere that I happen to be, in ink and watercolour.
 I am co-organiser of Sketch Coventry, a self-led open meet-up, which brings people together to create, no matter what their experience.